 What is a lungo?

-A lungo is an espresso-based coffee that uses more water than a traditional espresso, resulting in about 2 ounces (60 ml) of liquid—roughly double (or a bit more than) a standard 1-ounce (30 ml) espresso shot.
+A lungo is an espresso-based coffee that uses more water than a regular espresso, so you end up with about 2 ounces (60 ml) of liquid.
+That's roughly double a standard 1-ounce (30 ml) espresso shot, or a little more.

-• Brewing time: A lungo takes about 45–60 seconds to brew, longer than the usual 25–30 seconds for an espresso.
-This extended extraction pulls more water through the coffee grounds, producing a larger, more diluted shot.
+• Brewing time: A lungo takes about 45-60 seconds to brew, longer than the usual 25-30 seconds for an espresso.
+That extra time pulls more water through the grounds, which is what gives you a larger, more diluted shot.

-• Flavor profile: With the additional water, a lungo has a slightly more bitter taste due to the longer extraction time, which can bring out earthy, nutty, and sometimes smoky notes.
+• Flavor profile: With the additional water, a lungo tastes slightly more bitter thanks to the longer extraction, which can coax out earthy, nutty, and sometimes smoky notes.

-• Intensity: While less concentrated than an espresso, a lungo still offers a bold coffee experience but with a smoother, more relaxed flavor.
+• Intensity: It's less concentrated than an espresso, but a lungo still gives you a bold cup, just with a smoother, more relaxed flavor.

 Freshly brewed lungo coffee.

-For those who enjoy a less intense but full-flavored espresso, a lungo is an excellent option that brings out unique notes in the coffee.
+If you like a less intense but still full-flavored espresso, a lungo is a great pick that brings out notes you might otherwise miss.

 What does a lungo coffee taste like?

-• Less intense but bold: Since a lungo uses more water than an espresso, it’s less concentrated, giving it a smoother, slightly lighter body while still maintaining the boldness of espresso.
+• Less intense but bold: Since a lungo uses more water than an espresso, it's less concentrated, so you get a smoother, slightly lighter body while it still holds on to the boldness of espresso.

-• Slight bitterness: The longer extraction time pulls out more of the coffee’s compounds, which can lead to a slightly bitter undertone.
-However, this bitterness is often more balanced and less sharp than in a regular espresso.
+• Slight bitterness: The longer extraction pulls out more of the coffee's compounds, which can leave a slightly bitter undertone.
+That bitterness is usually more balanced and less sharp than what you'd taste in a regular espresso.

-• Earthy and nutty notes: The extended brewing time allows for a fuller extraction of the coffee beans, often bringing out rich, earthy, or nutty notes that may not be as pronounced in a shorter shot.
-Some lungos may also have hints of cocoa or smoky undertones.
+• Earthy and nutty notes: The extended brewing time gives you a fuller extraction of the beans, often bringing out rich, earthy, or nutty notes that a shorter shot keeps hidden.
+Some lungos even carry hints of cocoa or a bit of smokiness.

-• Less acidity: Compared to an espresso, a lungo generally has lower acidity.
-The extended brewing time and extra water mellow out the tangier, acidic notes, making the coffee taste more rounded.
+• Less acidity: Compared to an espresso, a lungo is generally lower in acidity.
+The longer brew and extra water mellow out the tangier, acidic notes, so the coffee tastes more rounded.

-Overall, a lungo is smooth yet complex, perfect for those who enjoy espresso flavors with a bit more depth and a touch less intensity.
+All in all, a lungo is smooth yet complex, and it's perfect if you enjoy espresso flavors with a bit more depth and a touch less intensity.

 What is the difference between a lungo and an espresso?

-The difference between a lungo and an espresso primarily lies in the brewing process, resulting in distinct flavor profiles, sizes, and intensities.
+The difference between a lungo and an espresso really comes down to how each one is brewed, and that gives you distinct flavors, sizes, and intensities.

 Comparison:Lungo:Espresso: